dylansm/one-light.vim/README.md

-# one-dark.vim
+# one-light.vim

-Building a vim version of the default Atom dark color scheme.
+Building a vim version of the default Atom dark color scheme, but light this time.
 Using elements of Jellybeans and Solarized to accomplish the task.

 ## This is a work in progress
 This color palette will not work unless your editor supports 24-bit (true)